6 Stress Skin Conditions & How to Make Them Disappear

 To help soothe your eczema try adding baking soda to your bath.
 Remember not to scratch ever!
 Scratching will make your eczema worse.

 Psoriasis is a chronic stress skin condition.
 It may get worse with stress.
 It’s so important to find ways to try and manage the effects of stress.
 Meditation is a calming activity you can try.
 This exercise is known to help manage stress levels and improve the symptoms of psoriasis.
 Doing several different types of stress relieving activities to help you manage psoriasis.
 Do something you love every day to help take your mind off stressful situations.

-Apply the HD Vibrant Retinol Advanced + cream to help with roughness and scaly patches on your skin.
+Apply the Vibrant Retinol Complex to help with roughness and scaly patches on your skin.
 This cream also helps restore the moisture barrier to your skin.

 If you have one of the above stress skin conditions you can help relieve the symptoms and help them not return by reducing your stress levels.
 It may be hard to do in the midst of a stressful situation, but as you keep practicing ways to reduce stress, it will get easier to control your reactions to stress and relieve any irritating skin condition you may have.

 A healthy lifestyle is the number one thing you can do to combat stress.
 What are you doing to help you with your stress skin conditions?